LycusXIII/Snake-Game/README.md

 ### **Project Description**

-This Python project implements a classic Snake game using the Turtle graphics library.
+This Python project implements a Snake game using the Turtle graphics library.
 Players control a snake to eat food and grow longer, while avoiding collisions with walls or their own tail.

 ### **Getting Started**